einverne/dotfiles/README.md

 - zsh, using [zinit](https://blog.einverne.info/post/2020/10/use-zinit-to-manage-zsh-plugins.html) as zsh plugin management
 - vim, using [vim-plug](https://github.com/junegunn/vim-plug) to manage vim plugins, vim-plug relate configuration is under `vim-plug_vimrc`.
 In Vim, `:PlugInstall` to install all vim plugins.
 - tmux, using [tpm](https://blog.einverne.info/post/2017/12/tmux-plugins.html) to manage tmux plugins, in tmux, press `Ctrl +B` + `I` to install all tmux plugins.
-- other useful tools, like [fzf](https://blog.einverne.info/post/2019/08/fzf-usage.html) to fuzzy search, ripgrep for recursively searching directories, zoxide to replace cd, exa to replace ls
+- other useful tools, like [fzf](https://blog.einverne.info/post/2019/08/fzf-usage.html) to fuzzy search, ripgrep for recursively searching directories, zoxide to replace cd, exa to replace ls.

+GUI applications:

+- Kitty
+- Karabiner-Elements
+- Hammerspoon

 ### zsh config
-to see `.zshrc` file
+to see `.zshrc` file.

 ### Vim config
 vim-plug related configuration is under `vim-plug_vimrc`, to show all plugins list, use `:PluginList` in vim.